 Outdoor Fireplace Design Ideas

-Common materials for freestanding or built-in outdoor fireplaces are stone, stucco, tile and brick.
-You'll have plenty of designs to choose from, and matching your backyard or deck's overall design shouldn't be a problem.
-Outdoor fireplaces should always be located away from any potentially flammable items like trees or shrubs, and you should always use a spark guard and flame-resistant fire mat when your fireplace is in use.
-Also, be sure to check with your local fire department regarding their outdoor fire codes before installing your outdoor fireplace.
+One important note about outdoor fireplaces, whether they're freestanding or built in, is that they must always be located away from any potentially flammable backyard elements, like trees, shrubs or other landscaping.
+Additionally, you should always use a spark guard and flame-resistant fire mat when your fireplace is in use (this is particularly important if your fireplace is located near your home and/or on a wooden deck).
+Lastly, be sure to check with your local fire department regarding their outdoor fire codes before installing your outdoor fireplace.

 - Fire Pit Inserts: Options and Ideas